Chhavi-M/SQL-Data-Analysis-Project/README.md

 📈 Analytical queries using joins, window functions, and case logic

 📊 Analyzing delivery performance and customer feedback to derive insights

+Note: The data used is a community-contributed dataset sourced from Kaggle.